tvharris16/Personal-Youtube-Analytics/README.md

 5) Change Histroy from HTML to JSON
 6) Choose the file type and delivery method (2GB is more than enough to hold everything)
 7) Create export and wait for 5 minutes for Google to deliver your Data.
+8) Edit Global Variables in main, so program can acess filepath to the newly downloaded json file.